wirid-lab/gnuradio-examples/README.md

 # gnuradio-examples
-Repository of gnuradio examples to use inside WIRID-LAB.
+gnuradio examples in grc and python to control USRP radios inside WIRID-LAB.